 Information we collect from you

 We collect the name and contact details (landline, mobile, email) of our customers and their authorised representatives as well as shareholders, business contacts, job applicants and contractors and others.
 We may also collect:

-- If you are a customer: Your date of birth, address (supply and mailing if different), concession details (where applicable), other forms of identification (such as driver’s licence or passport), payment details, ABN (if applicable) and information about your use of our products and services including energy usage and production information.
+- If you are a customer: Your date of birth, address (supply and mailing if different), address history (where relevant), concession details (where applicable), other forms of identification (such as driver’s licence or passport), payment details, ABN (if applicable) and information about your property that you tell us and your use of our products and services including energy usage and consumption information.
 For example, how much energy you use and when you use it.
 We may also collect information about appliances used and the timing and efficiency of use where you have sensors or other technology installed.

 - If you are an authorised representative on another person’s account: first name, last name, date of birth, telephone number, address and the relationship with our customer.

 - If you are a shareholder: Your tax file number, if you provide it.